 Ikeda was able to isolate the main substance of dashi–the seaweed Laminaria japonica.
 He then took the seaweed and ran it through a series of chemical experiments, using evaporation to isolate a specific compound within the seaweed.
 After days of evaporating and treating the seaweed, he saw the development of a crystalline form.
 When he tasted the crystals, he recognized the distinct savory taste that dashi lent to other foods, a taste that he deemed umami, from the Japanese umai (delicious).
 It was a breakthrough that challenged a cornerstone of culinary thinking: instead of four tastes—sweet, salty, bitter and sour—there were now five.
 A new frontier of taste had been discovered, and Ikeda wasted no time monopolizing on his discovery.

 We experience the unique taste of umami by way of taste receptors on the tongue and other regions of the mouth.
 These taste receptors typically respond to glutamate.
 The amino acid glutamate delivers the umami taste in foods.

 Mediterranean Umami fulfills demands by consumers for clean-label products with simple ingredients.
-As an added benefit, Mediterranean Umami not only enhances taste intensity of foods, but is significantly lower in sodium than other food enhancers.
+As an added benefit, Mediterranean Umami not only enhances the taste intensity of foods but is significantly lower in sodium than other food enhancers.

-Ultimately, Mediterranean Umami has double effect – sodium reduction and combined natural flavor boosters.
-Because of its functionality, robust taste and clean-label, Mediterranean Umami is the preferred flavor enhancer vs. other enhancers such as MSG and yeast extracts.
+Ultimately, Mediterranean Umami has a double effect – sodium reduction and combined natural flavor boosters.
+Because of its functionality, robust taste, and clean-label, Mediterranean Umami is the preferred flavor enhancer vs. other enhancers such as MSG and yeast extracts.

 Among the benefits of Mediterranean Umami are: